Kietpawpan/esc/README.md

 _A Case Study on ZPOT Kaeokla for You Project_

 ## Background
 Based on Thailand’s population, the country was estimated to emit around 2,887.04 tonCO2eq/day or 1.05 million tons/year due to plastic waste.
-These emissions contribute to global GHG emissions, highlighting the need to __control plastic consumption and improve waste management practices__.[^1] What can we do?
+These emissions contribute to global GHG emissions, highlighting the need to __control plastic consumption and improve waste management practices__.[^1] What should we do?

 __Kaeokla for You__ is a carbon emision reduction and CO<sub>2</sub> reduction project run by Zoological Park Organization of Thailand (ZPOT), the Ministry of Natural Resources and Environmnet.
 The positive impact on carbon reduction from the project can be evaluated using a web app for evaluating the potential atmospheric carbon reduction and the potential carbon emission reduction due to the project, deployed at https://esc.mnre.go.th/app/co2/